cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

     - [T1204:003: User Execution: Malicious Image](https://attack.mitre.org/techniques/T1204/003/)

 #### GWS.GMAIL.5.4v0.1
-Google SHOULD be allowed to automatically apply future recommended settings.
+Google SHOULD be allowed to automatically apply future recommended settings for attachments.

 - _Rationale: By enabling this feature, the system can automatically stay updated with the latest security measures recommended by Google, reducing the risk of security breaches.
 - _Last modified:_ July 10, 2023